edelstorm/documentations/docs/s3-en.md

 :    * Click on {==Next: Review==}.
 :    * Click on {==Create user==}.
 :    * To keep your access in a separate file, click on {==Download .csv==}.
-:    * Keep this window open for the next step.

-!!! warning "Don't forget to copy/paste and save your Access key ID and Secret access key in a secure place."
+!!! warning "Keep this window open for the next step and don't forget to copy/paste and save your Access key ID and Secret access key in a secure place."

 !!! success "Congratulations!
 Your IAM user is now liked to the right IAM policy and you have the two access keys."